-This project seeks to improve the publication of gender-related financial and programmatic data to achieve better development outcomes and ultimately to contribute to addressing gender inequality at the global level.
-While the focus will be on aid data, we will also look at the availability of other streams of gender-related resources, such as development finance, private finance and a country’s own allocations.
+This project seeks to improve the publication of gender-related financial and programmatic data to achieve better development outcomes and ultimately to contribute to improving the practice around publication of gender aid data and allocation of resources.
+While the focus will be on traditional aid data, we will also look at the availability of other streams of gender-related resources, such as a country’s own budget allocations and funding by international and national non-governmental organizations.

 There is now a global consensus that tackling gender inequality, including through Sustainable Development Goal (SDG) 5, is a crucial step in the improvement of overall development outcomes.
 Reaching and measuring progress towards SDG5 will require more transparent, usable and robust gender data.

-There is significant work already underway to address various gender data needs, but despite these ongoing efforts, our research found that what is not adequately being captured is data to track who is funding what, for what purpose, and with what results.
-Meeting the SDGs will require this kind of robust information, particularly at the country level, in order to direct (or redirect), coordinate, and address any gaps.
+There is significant work already underway to address various gender data needs, but despite these ongoing efforts, our research found that it is difficult to track who is funding what, for what purpose, and with what results.
+Meeting the SDGs will require this kind of robust information, particularly at the country level, in order to direct (or redirect), coordinate, and address any funding gaps.

-The purpose of this project is to improve the publication of gender-related financial and programmatic data (project information, including information such as project objectives, sub-national location, and performance) to improve development outcomes and ultimately contribute to addressing gender inequality at the global level.
+The purpose of this project is to establish a solid evidence-base on how much is being spent on gender, on what projects and in which sectors, and what results gender equality projects are achieving in country, including whether resources are targeted to meet identified gender priorities.
 Using a country-based approach, we will track the gender-related aid in three countries by the top 3-5 donors to determine what information is available and what is missing.
-Based on this user experience, we will ultimately provide targeted recommendations and advocate more widely for changes to the publication of gender data.
+Based on this user experience, we will ultimately provide targeted recommendations and advocate more widely for changes to the publication of gender aid data.

 Our Approach and Methodology

-- Our approach will start with desk research to identify available data on how much is being spent on gender, on what, and how work on-the-ground meaningfully contributes to meeting SDG 5, including whether resources are targeted to meet identified needs.
-The project will look at financial data as well as information such as objectives, sub-national locations, and performance of aid and development projects.
-We will also gather other related information, such as the country’s gender policies, relevant demographic information, and other streams of resources and work that are gender-related.
+- Our approach will start with desk research to identify available gender aid data.
+The project will look at financial data – gender aid disbursements and commitments – as well as programmatic data – basic project level information of gender aid, such as project descriptions, objectives, sub-national locations, and results.
+We will also gather other related information, such as the three countries’ gender policies, relevant demographic information, and other streams of resources and work that are gender-related.

 - We will produce three short, usable reports on the in-country findings, along with other advocacy materials, to provide relevant policy-makers and advocates with information on how gender aid is being spent at the country-level and with what effect.
 These reports will also speak to local data user needs, the availability of useable data and information and will put the findings in context with the country gender priorities.

-- We will also produce a separate report, based on the country findings, which will discuss gender advocates’ information needs, how many of those needs are presently met, how useful and granular current available data is, what specific donors can do to improve their data quality, and how mechanisms for sharing data, such as global data standards, might need to improve.
+- We will also produce a separate report, based on the country findings, that will discuss gender advocates’ information needs, how many of those needs are presently met, how useful and granular current available data is, what specific stakeholder groups can do to improve their data quality, and how mechanisms for sharing data, such as global data standards, might need to improve.

 Ultimately, we will use our findings to advocate for the recommended changes at the country and global level.